Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Summary and outlook

 Our definition allows one to calculate the radius of convergence at any finite lattice spacing and later take the continuum limit, instead of having to take the continuum limit of the Taylor coefficients first.
-We believe this is beneficial, since the strong correlation between the statistical errors of the high order Taylor coefficients present on a single ensemble are what makes possible the determination of the radius of convergence in the first place~\cite{Giordano:2019slo}, and taking the continuum limit of the individual Taylor coefficients first can potentially wash out these strong correlations.
+We believe this is beneficial, since the strong correlation between the statistical errors of the high-order Taylor coefficients present on a single ensemble are what makes possible the determination of the radius of convergence in the first place~\cite{Giordano:2019slo}, and taking the continuum limit of the individual Taylor coefficients first can potentially wash out these strong correlations.

 The second suggestion concerns the way the radius of convergence is calculated numerically: we have demonstrated that a brute-force calculation of the Lee-Yang polynomial via reweighting, and a brute-force calculation of its roots is possible, at least for small lattices.
-This provides a direct determination of the radius of convergence without relying on a finite order Taylor expansion.
+This provides a direct determination of the radius of convergence without relying on a finite-order Taylor expansion.
 This second suggestion could also be used with other fermion discretizations, like Wilson fermions, where the rooting ambiguity discussed in this paper is not present.

-Our numerical results on $N_t=4$ 2-stout improved staggered lattices suggest a radius of convergence of $\mu_B/T \approx 2$ at and slightly below $T_c$.
+Our numerical results on $N_t=4$ 2-stout improved staggered lattices suggest a radius of convergence of $\mu_B/T \approx 2$ at and slightly below $T_c$, for $\mu_s=0$.
+While extending such a study to finer lattices is certainly a challenge, we believe it is a challenge worth pursuing, based on the conceptual advantage of having an actual Lee-Yang polynomial at a finite lattice spacing, instead of a function that is nonanalytic in dense regions of the complex chemical potential plane, as is the case with the standard definition of staggered rooting.

-While extending such a study to finer lattices is certainly a challenge, we believe it is a challenge worth pursuing, based on the conceptual advantage of having an actual Lee-Yang polynomial at a finite lattice spacing, instead of a function that is non-analytic in dense regions of the complex chemical potential plane, as is the case with the standard definition of staggered rooting.
+While the most important shortcoming of the present work is the use of a rather coarse lattice, there are further improvements that could be made in the future.
+For one, for a precision determination of the radius of convergence our assumption of $c=1$ in Eq.~\eqref{eq:infvol} should be relaxed.
+This requires more statistics on the currently used volumes and also data on larger volumes.
+Another possible improvement is the implementation of the strangeness neutrality condition, so that the choice of our $\mu_S$ more closely resembles that of heavy ion collision experiments.
+This requires generalizing our procedure to identify taste quartets of eigenvalues.
+The most straightforward way to achieve this is to simply repeat the pairing procedure twice.
+This would allow for an arbitrary choice of $\mu_s$, in particular $\left\langle S \right\rangle=0$ could also be implemented.